 Kieng Yang, a 16 year old grade student, and 30 year old IT-specialist Sok Pisey have come up with an innovative project to facilitate waste disposal.
 Following a funded five month for talented individuals training program, financed by ArrowDot and USAID, the pair came up with a prototype for a smart bin capable of distinguishing between plastic and metal bottles.
 When presenting their model at the product innovation program (PIP) and a STEAM exposition they got very good feedback, thus reinforcing their motivation to pursue their ideas at a bigger level by creating an industrial-scale waste management system for large factories.

-In Cambodia every substance that is inflammable, oxidating, radioactive, toxic or chemical material is categorized as hazardous waste.
+In Cambodia, every substance that is inflammable, such as oxidating, radioactive, toxic or chemical material is categorized as hazardous waste.
 It is still often mixed with general waste.
 E-waste refers to electronic goods such as phones, refrigerators, televisions, monitors, keyboards, PVC vires etc. Cambodia imports e-waste from different countries and resells reusable components to countries such as Singapore.
 Sometimes when there is no appropriate e-waste management available, the waste is burnt inappropriately.

 The municipal waste of Phnom Penh consists mostly of organic waste (51,9%), plastic waste (20,9%) or paper waste (9,9%).
 The rest accounts for 17,3%.
 Every year 1 million ton of waste are produced in Phnom Penh.
 By 2030 the amount of waste is expected to double in Phnom Penh.
 In Cambodia the resell value of waste is important to determine the probability of it being recycled.
 Food waste from street vendors and restaurants is sold to farmers and recycled as food for pigs.
 E-waste components and building material waste are also being reused.
 As a walk through the city shows, incentives for plastic are still not high enough.